RealTonyBlaq/sorting_algorithms/README.md

 ### Prototype: `void radix_sort(int *array, size_t size);`

 The LSD radix sort algorithm was implemented and it was assumed that the array will contain only numbers >= 0.
 Once the significant digit increases, the array is printed.

+## Quick Sort - Hoare Partition (Files: `107-quick_sort_hoare.c, 107-O`)

+A function that sorts an array of integers in ascending order using the Quick sort algorithm and implementing the Hoare Partition scheme.
+The pivot is always the last element of the partition being sorted and the array is printed after each swap.

+### Prototype: `void quick_sort_hoare(int *array, size_t size);`

+File `107-O` holds the big O notations of the time complexity of the Quick sort algorithm, with 1 notation per line:

+- in the best case
+- in the average case
+- in the worst case